dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-storage-files/working-with-large-pst-files/_index.md

 ```

 {{% alert color="primary" %}}
-Use [seach criteria](https://docs.aspose.com/email/net/working-with-messages-in-a-pst-file/#searching-messages-and-folders-in-pst)-based filtering to get the messages you require.
+Use [Search by Criteria](https://docs.aspose.com/email/net/managing-messages-in-pst-files/#search-by-criteria)-based filtering to get the messages you require.
 {{% /alert %}}

 ```csharp